 3. The long term.

 –And avoiding all that does not let me dance!– Interrupts, now turning back to be The passionate. – Those who believe in the need to be fully organized cannot dance.
 To dance, you need to accept a measure of uncertainty and risk.
-Risk always challenges all forms of organization.
+Risk constantly challenges all forms of organization.
 We may consider looking at the processes of life as cycles of increasing and decreasing levels of organization.

 –Some humans are like insects that we need to tolerate.– El rioplatense tells us, looking into our eyes one by one, like one-eyed people, or cyclopes, and gets up to dance the Troilo/Fiorentino tanda with a blonde Russian woman.